lujoga/cluequiz/README.md

 * For `"name": "select"`, `player` is the id (0 to 3) of the selecting player.
 * For `"name": "respond"`, `"name": "correct"` and `"name": "wrong"`, `player` is the id (0 to 3) of the responding player.

+Example uses of this feature can be found in the `scripts` directory.

 ### MQTT input configuration

 MQTT can also be used as an input for ring-in.
 The MQTT input configuration is separate from the "output" configuration: